lenaschimmel/bestelampe/hardware/abl/controller/README.md

  - UART (RX + TX) at 5V
  - 2x GPIO at 3.3V
  - 2x GPIO at 5V

+**WARNING:** I have switched the GPIO extenders to `FXL6408` because of better availablity, but it only supports voltages up to 4.0V.
+One of the two chips is currently running on 5V which is not safe.

 The left and right presence connector are independant: each has its own UART, its own GPIO pins, and the supply power for each one can be switched independantly.
 So you could connect two completely different sensors.